-Historically, approximately 98% of the Company's revenue streams are from then NPC Calaca Plants.
-NPC's consumption of Semirara Coal has steadily increased since the Company worked on improving the quality of its coal.
-Note that the Company started washing 25% of its production in mid 1999.
+Historically, approximately 98% of the Corporation's revenue streams are from the then NPC Calaca Plants.
+Prior to its privatization, NPC's consumption of Semirara Coal steadily increased since the Corporation worked on improving the quality of its coal.
+Note that the Corporation started washing 25% of its production in mid 1999.
 Resultantly, its market has widened, to include other power plants, the cement industry and other small industrial plants and in 2007, Semirara coal was tested by the export market.
-In 2007, NPC's share in volume and value of the Corporation's sales went down to 38% and 45%, respectively, from 63% to 68% in 2006.
-In 2008, NPC share in volume and value further dropped to 24% to 40% due to steady increase in total volume sold resulting from increase in domestic sales to other power plants and industries and export sales as well.
-In 2007, sale to domestic customers (outside NPC) accounted for 39% and 37%, respectively, in terms of volume and value, and rose to 46% in volume and decreased by 27% in value in 2008.
-Likewise, in 2007, export sales' share in volume and value registered at 22% and 18%, respectively, and went up to 30% and 22% in 2008.
-In 2009, NPC Calaca Power plants' share in volume remained at 24%, while in terms of value it slid to 39%.
-Market share of domestic customers, other than NPC registered at 25% for both volume and value.
-Notably, the share of export market went up to 51% and 37% in volume and value respectively in 2009.
+In 2007, NPC's share in volume and value of the Corporation's sales went down to 38% and 45%, respectively from 63% and 68% in 2006.
+In 2008, NPC share in volume and value further dropped to 24% and 40% due to steady increase in total volume sold resulting from increase in domestic sales to other power plants and industries and export sales as well.
+In 2007, sale to domestic customers (outside NPC) accounted for 39% and 37% respectively in terms of volume and value, and rose to 46% in volume and decreased by 27% in value in 2008.
+Likewise, in 2007, export sales' share in volume and value registered at 22% and 18%, respectively and went up to 30% and 22%, in 2008.